Jim-Duke/bumbyextras/docs/_reviews/lord_reign_in_me.md

 - Look at the slides to be sure they would be easily readable when projected
 - Any overall comments or suggestions
 - Be sure to look at the research which provide sources for the original verses

+# HYMN and TUNE

+See the research page for an analysis of the Hymn and the Tune, links to sources, and our recommendation on how it should be arranged and typeset.